 - Vaincre 180° View Snorkel Mask

 - HEETA Snorkel Mask

 After all, it’s not nearly as hard as scuba diving.
-Thus, anyone can snorkel.
+Thus, anyone can snorkel (you don’t have to be a diver).
 The number of snorkelers is in the millions!
 In the United States alone, there were 8.38 million people in 2017 that went snorkeling.

-Also, the snorkeling equipment that you buy contributes around $ 11 billion to the GDP.
-So, it’s pretty obvious that people love seeing beautiful sea life up close and personal!
+Also, the snorkeling equipment and masks that you buy contributes around $ 11 billion to the GDP.
+So, it’s pretty obvious that snorkelers love to dive and witness beautiful sea life up close and personal!

 Comparison Table – Best Snorkel Masks

-Nobody wants water getting in their eyes while snorkeling, or having everything fog up so they can’t enjoy the experience.
-Imagine going to the majestic Molokini crater, and everything being a blur.
+Snorkelers hate getting water in their eyes while swimming or scuba diving in an ocean reef, or having everything fog up so they can’t enjoy the experience.
+Imagine going to the majestic Molokini crater reef, and everything being a blur.
 Talk about a serious buzz kill.

-To make sure this doesn’t happen to you, we’ve compiled a list of the best snorkeling masks in 2020.
+To make sure this doesn’t happen to you, we’ve compiled a list of the best snorkeling masks for divers and novices a like.
 So, let’s dive in (pun intended) and find the snorkel masks that’s right for you, so you can get the most out of your snorkeling experience.

 Snorkel Mask Buying Guide